Run any Python function on 1000 computers in 1 second.

 📂 Network Filesystem

 Need to get big data into/out of the cluster?
-Burla automatically mounts a cloud storage bucket to your working directory.
+Burla automatically mounts a cloud storage bucket to ./shared in every container.

 ⚙️ Variable Hardware Per-Function